 This is the most common type of cockroach in the country, and the one you’re likely seeing when you discover several at a time.
 The University of Florida’s entomologists put it this way; “The German cockroach is the cockroach of concern, the species that gives all other cockroaches a bad name.”

 Unlike the American cockroach, German roaches are right at home inside your house.
-They will quickly move from one room to another, laying eggs all along the way.
+They will take over your home if left unaddressed.
+If they move from one room to another, they will lay eggs all along the way.
 One female—that only needs to mate one time to reproduce all their lives—is able to produce a generation that can have tens of thousands more offspring in one year.

 German cockroaches are opportunistic travelers, with several ways to come into your home, including in paper bags and cardboard boxes, used furniture, and used appliances.